 - Making the move incorrectly

 To emphasise this, I’ve taken the same 4 questions I listed earlier and repositioned them with more context (Space):

 - I’ve been playing chess for years and I’m playing a complete beginner tomorrow, how do I win?

-- I have an App Idea, there are some similar apps out there, and some are doing quite well, mine has some unique features and relative improvements, how do I know if my app will be successful?
+- I have an App Idea, there are some similar apps out there, and some are doing quite well, mine has some unique features and relative improvements but the other authors have strong social platforms — large online following or email lists — how do I make my app successful?

 - I’ve seen people getting layed off over the past few years, our leaders are resistent to changing some of our traditional offerings which are quickly becoming dated, how should I grow my career?

 Firstly, the questions are elevated to a new level when environmental context is injected into them, and OK, secondly this seems pretty obvious.
-But the reality is that when it comes to business strategy, or any other complicated decision, I think there’s a real risk that, we’re so focused on moving or learning how to move, that we don’t initially step back and ask about the space we’re moving in.
+But often, faced with complex decisions, we often revert to doing what we normally do, instead of stepping back and asking questions about the space we’re moving in.

 How do you make sure you’re not making decisions in a vacuum today?
 Or how do you come up with a strategy to step back and see the space you’re about to move in? 😉